boeni-industries/aico/docs/developer-guide/getting_started.md

 # Developer Onboarding: Getting Started with AICO

 This guide is for developers and contributors.
-For general usage, installation, or user onboarding, see the [User Guide](../user-guide/getting_started_overview.md).
+For general usage, installation, or user onboarding, see the User Guide (file does not exist).

 Here you'll find everything you need to set up your development environment, understand the project structure, and start contributing.